Achieving double-logarithmic precision dependence in optimization-based quantum unstructured search: Grover-compatible Riemannian modified Newton method

 \subsection{Classical simulability of \texorpdfstring{\cref{alg-newton-armijo}}{Algorithm 2}}

-Compared with the gradient ascent method in \cref{alg-grover-ret}, the modified Newton method in \cref{alg-newton-armijo} differs only by the introduction of a scaling factor $\gamma_k$ and a line-search procedure.
+Compared with the gradient ascent method in \cref{alg-grover-ret}, the modified Newton method in \cref{alg-newton-armijo} differs only by the introduction of a scaling factor $\gamma_k$ and a line search procedure.
 Building on the classical simulability of \cref{alg-grover-ret} established in \cref{thm-grad-classical}, we can directly derive a classically simulable version of \cref{alg-newton-armijo}, as stated in the following theorem.
 All operations reduce to computations with $2 \times 2$ matrices.
+It should be emphasized that the line search procedure in \cref{alg-newton-armijo} is carried out through the following classical computation, rather than through repeated quantum measurements and sampling; therefore, it does not incur any additional quantum overhead.

 \begin{theorem} [Classical simulability of \cref{alg-newton-armijo}] Consider the iterative process in \cref{alg-newton-armijo}.
 With the initial triplet $(x_0,y_0,q_0):=(1,0,q_0)$ and the $2\times 2$ matrix $\Psi_0 = $, there exists an explicit, classically computable process